pdeffebach/ClipData.jl/docs/src/index.md

 cliptable(;normalizenames=true)
 ```

-## `tablemwe` and `arraymwe` for creating Minimum Working Examples (MWEs)
+## `mwetable` and `mwearray` for creating Minimum Working Examples (MWEs)

-ClipData also makes it easy to take data from a the clipboard or a Julia session and enter it directly int a script with the functions `tablemwe` and `arraymwe`, as well as the corresponding macros `@tablemwe` and `@arraymwe`.
+ClipData also makes it easy to take data from a the clipboard or a Julia session and enter it directly int a script with the functions `mwetable` and `mwearray`, as well as the corresponding macros `@mwetable` and `@mwearray`.

 ### Example

-Say you have an existing data frame with the population of cities on the West Coast of the USA, and you want to share this data with someone without sending an Excel file. `tablemwe` allows you to create reproducible code on the fly.
+Say you have an existing data frame with the population of cities on the West Coast of the USA, and you want to share this data with someone without sending an Excel file. `mwetable` allows you to create reproducible code on the fly.

 ```julia
 julia> west_coast_cities